bravoosonja/typescript-todo/README.md

 - Filter by all/active/complete todos
 - Clear all completed todos
 - Toggle light and dark mode
+- Drag and drop to reorder list
+- Back-end integrated with Firebase
 - Mobile responsive

 ## Demo